eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/disc_mechanisms.rst

   data types, and Topics are known beforehand.

-- :ref:`Discovery Server <discovery_server>`: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, act as a hub for discovery meta traffic.
+- :ref:`Discovery Server <discovery_server>`: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, acts as a hub for meta traffic discovery.

 - **Manual Discovery**: This mechanism is only compatible with the RTPS layer.
   It disables the PDP, letting the user to manually match and unmatch |RTPSParticipants-api|, |RTPSReaders-api|, and